akshayravikumar/blog/_posts/2020-07-17-sf-la-bike-trip.md

 ### Day 7: Pismo Beach to Refugio State Beach

 This was a pretty long day (80 miles and 3,000 feet elevation), but we had gotten the hang of things so we weren't worried.
-Even with a Chipotle break in Santa Maria and a Taco Bell/Starbucks/groceries break in Buellton ("The Home of Split Pea Soup"), we made it to Refugio State Beach before 7 PM.
+Even with a Chipotle break in Santa Maria and a food/groceries break in Buellton ("The Home of Split Pea Soup"), we made it to Refugio State Beach before 7 PM.

 We didn't have to book anything: we just showed up, paid $10 a person, and set up shop in the hiker/biker camp.
 It was a large open space with assorted fire pits and benches, and we had the entire thing to ourselves.
 We really liked this campground--our tent was right next to the beach, and the showers were so wonderfully relaxing that we almost finished our quarters.